Rory Cooper: a customer and an innovator with “Kinovian” values

 I was hit by a truck while serving as a Soldier in the US Army, sustaining a spinal cord injury.
 With the support of the US Department of Veterans Affairs, I earned BS and MENG Degrees in engineering from California Polytechnic State University.
-After working for Pacific Gas & Electric for a short while; I earned a PhD in Electrical and Computer Engineering with a concentration in Signals and Systems, and Bio-engineering at the University of California at Santa Barbara.
+After working for Pacific Gas & Electric for a short while, I earned a PhD in Electrical and Computer Engineering with a concentration in Signals and Systems, and Bio-engineering at the University of California at Santa Barbara.
 My first academic position was at California State University in Sacramento.
 I taught control systems, robotics, rehabilitation engineering, and medical instrumentation.
-I’ve been designing assistive devices for nearly 40 years; it is my passion to apply technology to help people with disabilities and older adults.
+I’ve been designing assistive devices for nearly 40 years; it's my passion to apply technology to help people with disabilities and older adults.

 2- What is the primary goal of your research?

 The primary goal of our research and development is to make a positive difference in the lives of people with disabilities and older adults.
 The over arching goal is to promote health, employment, and full inclusion with respect for all people with disabilities and older adults.